QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 # Basic development cycle

-This page is a continuation of the version control chapter, and addresses the introductory topics related to git:
+This page is a continuation of the version control chapter, and addresses the introductory topics related to Git:

 - What are branches, and how can a simple model be set up for individual development?
 - How can changes be made in the repository?